 Apart from being a result of airway fires, burns can occur due to accidental non-planned exposure of tissues to laser or the reflection of the laser beam from reflective surfaces in the operative field.
 The presence of a cuffed ETT limits the possibility of the beam reaching the distal trachea and airway.
 The application of saline-soaked gauze to the mucosal areas adjacent to the site of surgery is an effective way to prevent such collateral damage.

-Other laser hazards, like laser plume, have been shown to have cancerogenic potential.
+Other laser hazards, like laser plumes, have been shown to have cancerogenic potential.
 These can be mitigated by the use of plume scavenging systems and personal high-efficiency filtering masks.

-Maintenance of the patent's airway and adequate ventilation during the surgery of the upper respiratory tract can be difficult due to the need to maintain an unobstructed view of operated structures.
-It is usually achieved by using a smaller size specialized (laser resistant) ETT, jet ventilation devices, and intermittent or spontaneous ventilation techniques.
-The use of medical lasers is also complicated by the risk of causing a surgical fire in an oxidizer rich (oxygen, nitrous oxide) environment.
-Numerous recommendations exist and comprehensive guidelines must be followed to minimize the risks inherent to these types of surgeries.
+Maintenance of the patent's airway and adequate ventilation during the upper respiratory tract surgery can be difficult due to the need to maintain an unobstructed view of operated structures.
+It is usually achieved using a smaller specialized (laser resistant) ETT, jet ventilation devices, and intermittent or spontaneous ventilation techniques.
+The use of medical lasers is also complicated by the risk of causing a surgical fire in an oxidizer-rich (oxygen, nitrous oxide) environment.
+Numerous recommendations exist, and comprehensive guidelines must be followed to minimize the risks inherent to these types of surgeries.

 Enhancing Healthcare Team Outcomes

-Every member of the healthcare team must take precautions during laser surgery of the upper airway to avoid harm to self, the patient, or other operating room personnel.
+Every healthcare team member must take precautions during laser surgery of the upper airway to avoid harm to self, the patient, or other operating room personnel.
 Wear proper protective equipment, which includes a high-efficiency mask and wavelength-specific protective eyeglasses.

 To decrease the risk of airway fire:

-- limit the laser use to short pulses and lowest power
+- Limit laser use to short pulses and lowest power

-- activate the laser only when the tip of the laser source is visible and the endotracheal tube is out of the reach from the source
+- Activate the laser only when the tip of the laser source is visible and the endotracheal tube is out of reach of the source.

-- have saline-filled large (e.g. 50 ml) syringes within reach during procedures with high risk of ignition
+- Have saline-filled large (e.g., 50 ml) syringes within reach during procedures with a high risk of ignition